-Icons at NerdWallet are used as visual cues to help a user interact with the interface.
-They are only used when paired with an action (eg., card, text link, ui control).
+We use icons at NerdWallet as visual cues to help a user interact with the interface.
+They should only be used when paired with an action (e.g., card, text link, UI control).

-nerdwallet-brandhelp illustrate financial verticals and sub-categories – they appear in interactive Cards; Brand icons are custom designed by our internal team
+Brand icons Help illustrate financial verticals and sub-categories.
+They appear in interactive cards; brand icons are custom designed by our internal team.
+They have two variants:

 Unlike some images, by default icons should not convey meaning; they should be decorative.
 Because of this, by default we apply